 We can worship the goddess Ushas in the following manner.

-- You are the activator of all the living beings.
-Everyone is controlled by your great supreme power.
+- You are the activator of all living beings.
+Your great supreme power controls everyone.

 - You are interlinked with various Vedic gods.
 By worshipping you, we can attain their blessings also.